HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 4. Advanced Antenna Systems/section 4-3 Directional Antennas.md

 > **Key Information:** Increasing boom length and adding directors to a Yagi antenna primarily increases its gain. {{< link id="G9C05" >}}

 Think of it like adding more lenses to a telescope—each one helps focus the image a bit more.
-A three-element Yagi might give you 7 dB of gain, while a five-element version on a longer boom could reach 10 dB.
+A three-element Yagi might give you 7 dBd of gain, while a five-element version on a longer boom could reach 10 dBd.
 That extra 3 dB doubles your effective power!

 **Element Diameter** affects how your antenna performs across a band.
 HF bands are wide—20 meters spans 350 kHz—and you want good SWR across the entire range.